davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 * When a relying party must update its policies to meet new security requirements, it adds to relying party diversity and the challenges that authenticating parties and CAs face.
 The relying party must then choose between compromising on user security or burdening the rest of the ecosystem, potentially impacting availability in the process.

 To address this, this document introduces Trust Anchor Identifiers.
-There are four parts to this mechanism:
+There are three parts to this mechanism:

 1. {{trust-anchor-ids}} defines *trust anchor identifiers*, which are short, unique identifiers for X.509 trust anchors.

 2. {{tls-extension}} defines a TLS extension that communicates the relying party's requested trust anchors, and the authenticating party's available ones.
 When the relying party is a TLS client, it can mitigate large lists by sending a, possibly empty, subset of its trust anchors to the TLS server.
 The server provides its list of available trust anchors in response so that the client can retry on mismatch.

 3. {{dns-service-parameter}} allows TLS servers to advertise their available trust anchors in HTTPS or SVCB {{!RFC9460}} DNS records.
 TLS clients can then request an accurate initial subset and avoid a retry penalty.

-4. {{acme-extension}} defines an ACME {{!RFC8555}} extension for provisioning multiple certification paths, each with an associated trust anchor identifier.

 Together, they reduce the size costs of trust anchor negotiation, supporting flexible and robust PKIs for more applications.